 Family Preservation/Family Reunification

 We primarily serve individuals while emphasizing services and outreach that will foster family preservation and family reunification.
 Most reunifications will occur after graduation, but occasionally children are reunited during placement if that is the most appropriate option.
 Children are allowed to visit their parents in the program, and can even spend the night when approved by our staff.

 Exodus Works is the vocational training program of Exodus Homes and is a drug-free, supervised, labor force with transportation that provides vocational on-the-job training for our residents in a variety of social enterprises that generate revenue to support our programs.
 Exodus Workers are here to serve the community while learning job skills that prepare them for competitive employment.

 Applicants who meet our admission criteria are admitted regardless of their ability to pay.

 Residents working in our vocational training program Exodus Works do not pay fees.
 They are able to receive tips or training stipends to help them pay for personal needs.

 Program fees are paid on a weekly basis by those who are working for employers in the community.
 The program fee includes supervised supportive housing, all utilities, food, clothing, transportation to recovery programs and church activities, case management, and the job search process.

-Residents pay $15 for random drug or alcohol tests, and for tests given when they return from passes out of the program.
-Residents may pay varying amounts for fines which occur as a consequence for problem behavior.
+Residents pay $15 for random drug or alcohol tests and for tests given when they return from passes out of the program.
+Residents may pay varying amounts for fines that occur as a consequence of problem behavior.